clipboard-list-checkActivities

 4. How many bytes is your name?

-2 - Explain the benefits of using two's complement
+chevron-right2 - Explain the benefits of using two's complementhashtag

 Explain